 However, if you’re traveling to India for the first time, we’re sure you must be wondering what Indian culture is all about, what are things to be careful of in India, what are the best places to visit, stay & dine in, how long should you stay in India, etc.

 We know exactly what you feel like.
 So we’ve put together some of the best tips that will make your stay safe and easy.
 Not just that, we’ve enlisted everything you should know about India before boarding your plane.
 Keep reading to find out.

 The geography of India is diverse.
 From snow-capped mountains to hills, plateaus, plains, deserts, and beaches, India has a coastline of about 7000KMS.
-The western region of the country comprises of sandy deserts whereas the eastern border consists of the Himalayan range.
+The country’s western region comprises sandy deserts, whereas the eastern border consists of the Himalayan range.

 The highest point of India is the Kangchenjunga and is located in the northernmost part of the country.
 India is bordered by Pakistan, Bangladesh, Nepal, Afghanistan, Bhutan, Myanmar, Sri Lanka, and the Maldives.
-Its capital is New Delhi that is neither a state nor a union territory.
+Its capital is New Delhi, which is neither a state nor a union territory.